-Opportunity Zones are a little known investment tool that could help your business save big on taxes and rising energy bills when you install renewable solar energy.
+Opportunity Zones are a little-known investment tool.
+They could help your business save big on taxes and rising energy bills when you install renewable solar energy.

 When you take a hard look at the numbers, installing solar for your business is likely a no-brainer.
 It’s just simple math.
-The longer you put off the inevitable switch to solar, the more money-saving incentives you are missing out on.
+The longer you put off the inevitable switch to solar, the more money-saving incentives you’ll miss.

-But, if your business (or future business) is in one of the thousands of recently designated Economic Opportunity Zones across the United States, the payoff for installing commercial solar is even brighter.
+But the payoff for commercial solar installation is even brighter if your business (or future business) is in one of the thousands of recently designated Economic Opportunity Zones across the United States.

-In other words, Opportunity Zone incentives are huge tax benefits designed to revitalize the areas of America that aren’t being invested in.
+In other words, Opportunity Zone incentives are huge tax benefits for revitalizing parts of America.
 If an investment, like a business installing solar panels, occurs in an Opportunity Zone – that business is essentially able to double-dip on tax benefits.
-As an owner of a small or medium-sized business, you know how important those tax benefits can be.
+As the owner of a small or medium-sized business, you know how important those tax benefits can be.

-Tax Incentives for Installing Solar in an Economic Zone
+Tax Incentives for Installing Solar in the Opportunity Zone

-Opportunity Zone incentives can be applied to a wide range of renewable investment opportunities.
-The total capital expenditure invested in both a commercial solar panel installation and any connected solar energy storage systems (batteries that help maximize solar energy availability) can be eligible for these tax incentives.
+Opportunity Zone incentives apply to a wide range of renewable investment opportunities.
+The total capital expenditure invested in both a commercial solar panel installation and any connected solar energy storage systems.
+So a Tesla Powerwall battery system can also be eligible for these tax incentives while maximizing energy availability.

-So, what exactly are the tax incentives for investing in Opportunity Zones?
+So, what exactly are the tax incentives for investing in EO Zones?
 According to the Economic Innovation Group there are 3 main incentives:

 - Deferred Capital Gains